 Soylent Green Review: Charlton Heston's Eco-Sci-Fi Classic

-Soylent Green, a nutritious cinematic experience more filling than what you may believe and still fresh, even when heavily spoiled.
-How does the 70's sci-fi classic hold up in the age of GMO's?
+Soylent Green is a nutritious, cinematic, experience more filling than expected and still fresh, when heavily spoiled.
+The 70's sci-fi classic still hold up in the age of GMO's.

 It’s a shame that we think we know all there is to know about Soylent Green.
-A film fallen victim to its own iconic line - Yes, yes, it’s people; Soylent Green is people - a modern audience might focus on the spoiler and conclude the film a stale, product of the 1970's.
+A film fallen victim to its own iconic line (Yes, yes, it’s people; Soylent Green is people), a modern audience's tendency might be to focus on the spoiler and conclude the film a stale, product of the 1970's.
 Nothing could be further from the truth.

 Original Recipe serves 40,000,000 (the population of New York in 2022):